odnal/DSA/Basic_DS.md

 the array are stored sequentially.

 Note, arrays are useful because their indecies can be computed at run-time.
 This is useful depending on the use case.
-Below is a snippet of how the index calcula- tion is performed.
+Below is a snippet of how the index calculation is performed.

 ```
   int myArray[5]; // declaration of integer array with 5 elements